Educational Advancement Program – Central America

 SOL scholarship students receive more than just economic aid and material support.
 They also are exposed to art, culture, and practical skills by participating in guitar, art, or dance courses offered by SOL.
 Students gain a spirit of service by regularly volunteering at the LRC or in their home communities.
 They also attend workshops on topics such as self-esteem, sexuality, study habits, etc. Additionally, SOL staff members also mentor and tutor students.

-In 2016, we are supporting 70 students with scholarships, including:
+In 2019, we are supporting 82 students with scholarships.

 Read more about some of our scholarship students here.